-7.11 Supplier contact name – the name of a person in the organisation sending the data who will be able to answer questions about any problems with the data file, but not necessarily about the content of the data in the file.Filler – for ATO use.
-This field must be blank filled.
+7.11 Supplier contact name – the name of a person in the organisation sending the data who will be able to answer questions about any problems with the data file, but not necessarily about the content of the data in the file.

 7.12 Supplier contact telephone number – the direct telephone number of the nominated supplier contact person from the organisation sending the data.